wez/wezterm/docs/config/lua/keyassignment/InputSelector.md

           title = 'I am title',
           choices = choices,
           alphabet = '123456789',
-          description = 'Write the number you want to choose.', },
+          description = 'Write the number you want to choose or press / to search.', },
         pane
       )